JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/DocumentLogRegClassifier.md

 Currently there are no pretrained models available.
 Please see DocumentLogRegClassifierApproach to train your own model.

+Parameters:

+- `setMergeChunks(merge)`: Sets whether to merge all chunks in a document or not (Default: false).

+- `setLabels(value)`: Sets array to output the label in the original form.

+- `setVectorizationModel(model)`: Sets a path to the classification model if it has been already trained.

+- `setClassificationModel(model)`: Sets a path to the the classification model if it has been already trained.

-Please check out the
-[Models Hub](https://nlp.johnsnowlabs.com/models) for available models in the future.
+Please check out the [Models Hub](https://nlp.johnsnowlabs.com/models) for available models in the future.
 {%- endcapture -%}

 {%- capture model_input_anno -%}